The Surgeon's Mate: Plot summary

-Captain Dalgleish on the mail packet Diligence carries the copy of the official report, and Aubrey, Maturin and Mrs Villiers as passengers.
+Captain Dalgleish on the mail packet Diligence carries a copy of the official report, and Aubrey, Maturin, and Mrs Villiers as passengers.
 The American privateer Liberty chases Diligence on its northern route home.
-Diana is certain that the privateers are hired by the vengeful Johnson.
-The Liberty sails into ice and sinks, her crew taken aboard by her follower, and Diligence reaches the Channel in 17 days.
-News of the victory is well-received, while Aubrey is eager to get home.
-He sees his children, grown so much from when he last saw them, and his wife Sophia.
-Maturin visits Ireland for his uncle.
-He gives Johnson's private papers to Sir Joseph Blaine, asks him for Diana's release, and gets Skinner as a lawyer for Aubrey to deal with the projector.
-Maturin goes to Paris to present his scientific work at the Institut, taking Diana with him.
-He finds her a place to stay with Adhemar de la Mothe and an accoucheur as Diana is pregnant by Johnson.
-At the Institut presentation, Diana wears her diamonds; she dearly loves these, among them the Blue Peter, the largest of the set.
-After Maturin speaks, he learns of Ponsich's death near Pomerania.
-Maturin leaves immediately to take up this mission.
+Diana is certain the privateers have been hired by the vengeful Johnson, who will spare no expense in recovering the intelligence papers and the priceless heirloom diamond, the Blue Peter, which Stephen and Diana have stolen from him.
+The Liberty wrecks on submerged ice in the foggy Grand Banks, her crew taken aboard by her follower, and Diligence reaches the Channel in 17 days.
+News of the victory is well-received in England, but Jack is eager to get home.
+His daughters and son have grown much since he last saw them, and his wife Sophia has admirably managed the ploys of the projector Kimber, in whose fraudulent schemes Jack has unwisely invested much of his fortune.
+Stephen visits Ireland for his uncle.
+He gives Johnson's private papers to Sir Joseph Blaine and asks him for Diana's release, whose American citizenship has caused her to be held in British custody.
+Blaine also recommends a lawyer for Aubrey to deal with the projector.
+Taking Diana with him, Stephen travels to Paris on a strictly scientific trip to present his work at the Institut de France, which he hopes will have the additional effect of quieting French suspicions that he is an intelligence agent.
+At the Institut, Diana wears the Blue Peter, of which she is quite fond.
+Stephen learns of the death of a Catalan poet, Ponsich, on an intelligence mission near Pomerania.